iExecBlockchainComputing/documentation-tools/tools/dataProtector/migrate-from-v1.md

 ### Rename `fetchGrantedAccess`

-Some methods were renamed in order to standardize the SDK, they still provide the same functionalities as before
+Some methods were renamed in order to standardize the SDK, they still provide the same functionalities as before.

 ```js
 await dataProtector.fetchGrantedAccess({ // [!code --]